RisenCrypto/RisenCrypto.github.io/_posts/2021-5-9-PohligHellman.md

 The differences are mainly

-1. Groups are additive groups & not Multiplicative Groups.
+1. Groups are additive groups & not multiplicative groups.

 2. We used Fermat’s Little Theorem for solving multiplicative Group DLP.
 Fermat’s Little Theorem is a special case of Lagrange’s Theorem.
 Lagrange’s Theorem implies (among other things) that for an additive Group $G$, if $m$ is the order of the group, then for every $g \in G$, $m∗g=0$

 ---

 **Numerical example for ECDLP**
 $E:y2=x3+1001x+75 \bmod 7919$

 Order of the Curve = $m=7889$